ndk/cv_resume/README.md

   - Reduced the time of report generation from 5.5 hours to about 45 seconds

   **Responsibilities:**
-  - Designed and developed the architecture
+  - Designing and developed the architecture
-  - Built different components of the system
+  - Building different components of the system
-  - Designed and developed database (MSSQL)
+  - Designing and developed database (MSSQL)
-  - Conducted code reviews
+  - Conducting code reviews
-  - Deployed software to departments of the University
+  - Deploying software to departments of the University

  **Technologies:** C/C++, ATL/WTL, MSSQL